-If you read our article on project management you’d know that we use Basecamp.
+read our article on project management have kept up with this blog at all, you may know that we use Basecamp.
 We used to anyway.
 We recently canceled our account and haven’t really looked back.

 Why we used Basecamp in the first place